damianpereira86/api-automation-training/README.md

 Note: some test APIs out there use mocked data to return the same thing you sent on the body and don't actually create your object.
 For this reason, if you only assert against the response, your tests might pass even when the feature is not actually working.
 This is why is so important to verify the resources were actually created.
 In this case, the API actually stores the data and you won't see any change in the results either if you only check the response or if you call the get method, but in order to test it the right way:

-1. For your positive tests, after the response assertions, obtain the created order ID from the response
+1. For your positive tests, after the response assertions, obtain the created cat ID from the response
-2. Make a request to the `GET /cats/{catId}` endpoint with the cat ID
+2. Make a request to the `GET /cats/{catId}` endpoint with that ID
-3. Verify that the response of the Get Cat endpoint is 200, hence, the order was created successfully.
+3. Verify that the response of the Get Cat endpoint is 200, hence, the cat was created successfully.

 **Deliverable**: